AlloyTools/models/algorithms/echo/echo.md

 }
 ```

-The specification of the transition system: beginnend in the initial state always
+The specification of the transition system: beginning in the initial state always
-some of the transition predicates have to be fulfilled i.e. a step is performed.
+some transition predicate has to be fulfilled i.e. a step is performed.

 ```alloy
 fact trans {